csiro-data-school/git-intro-23/_episodes/03-undoing.md

 ```
 $ git log --oneline

-f960dd3 (HEAD -> master) not sure this is a good idea
+f960dd3 (HEAD -> main) not sure this is a good idea
 40fbb90 draft a readme
 dd4472c we should not forget to enjoy
 2bb9bb4 add half an onion